Along with brick, wood, and stone, another type of building block for homes is shipping containers.

 First, you must obtain a building permit; check with your local building department.
 You must also pour a concrete foundation on which the container will rest.
-The container will be delivered by truck and situated onsite by a forklift, or in extreme cases, a crane or helicopter.
+The container will be delivered by truck and situated onsite by a forklift, or in extreme cases, a crane, or helicopter.

 Now you are ready to convert the container into a viable addition to your home.
 Cut openings for windows and doors.
-Incorporate wires and pipes for electricity, plumbing and HVAC beneath a raised floor or within furred-out interior walls.
+Incorporate wires and pipes for electricity, plumbing, and HVAC beneath a raised floor or within furred-out interior walls.

 Exterior walls should be insulated, either from the exterior or interior surface of the container.
 Leave the corrugated surface of the container visible from one side, or if the industrial/modern look isn't your thing, clad the walls with just about any traditional material to match your existing home or to reflect another style.

-Rather than tying in with your existing home, you may choose to connect your container addition via covered walkway if you live in a temperate climate, or opt for a "freestanding addition" for certain uses, such as a pool cabana or guest house.
+Rather than tying in with your existing home, you may choose to connect your container addition via a covered walkway if you live in a temperate climate or opt for a "freestanding addition" for certain uses, such as a pool cabana or guest house.

-Pre-fabricated Shipping Container Home Additions
+Examples of Shipping Container Home Additions

-- Architect Adam Kalkin designed The Quik House, a prefabricated container house kit.
-Although the standard set up is the size of a full home—2,000 square feet including three bedrooms and two and one-half baths—the kit can be customized depending on your needs.
+Architect Adam Kalkin designed The Quik House, a prefabricated container house kit.
+Although the standard setup is the size of a full home—2,000 square feet including three bedrooms and two and one-half baths—the kit can be customized depending on your needs.
 The shell assembles in one day onsite and the structure can be completed within three months.

-- Cutting edge NYC architecture firm LOT-EK developed a Container Home Kit (CHK) that is easily adaptable to existing conditions.
+Cutting edge NYC architecture firm LOT-EK developed a Container Home Kit (CHK) that is easily adaptable to existing conditions.
 Based on the container's module, choose from configurations with 640 square feet up to 2,560 square feet.
-Not only is electrical, plumbing and HVAC taken care of, these units also contain built-in closets and wood floors.
+Not only is electrical, plumbing, and HVAC taken care of, these units also contain built-in closets and wood floors.